 S.P.H.E. is a core curricular subject on the junior cycle curriculum as part of the school's wellbeing programme.
-It is also included in the 5th and 6th year in the Religion programme.
+R.S.E. is also included in the 5th and 6th year in the Religion programme.
 Relationships and Sexuality (R.S.E.) is one module of the programme.
 R.S.E. is mandatory in accordance with the guidelines of the Department of Education.
 However, each parent has the right to withdraw their child from some or all R.S.E. classes (see more information in the R.S.E. section below) but are required to provide alternative R.S.E. at home.
-In the circumstances where a parent wishes to withdraw a child from R.S.E., the parent will be required to provide supervision for their child during the class time.
-In the case where a student is over 18 they can choose to opt out of R.S.E.
+In the circumstances where a parent wishes to withdraw a child under the age of 18 from R.S.E., the parent will be required to provide supervision for their child during the class time.
+The parent must have a meeting with the Principal and must provide a letter to state that they have a conscientious objection to their child studying S.P.H.E.

+The student can study at the back of the classroom, or the parents can sign out and back in the child for the hour of the class.
+In the case where a student is over 18, they can choose to opt out of R.S.E.
 It will be necessary for parents of any student or student over 18 opting out of R.S.E. to contact the school principal prior to the beginning of the school year.
 This is in line with circular 0037/2010.

-Where students are withdrawn from R.S.E. the school cannot take responsibility for any versions of class content passed onto them by other students.
+Where students are withdrawn from R.S.E. the school cannot take responsibility for any misconstrued versions of class content passed onto them by other students.